Zsombroo/ZenBook-Pro-Duo-and-extras/README.md

 I wrote this guide for myself in case I ever decide to reinstall my ZenBook Pro Duo.
 Most information you can find here are from online forums, documentations and video guides.
 FYI I am using wayland.

+## Open questions

+### How to get real cpu temp?

+There is an Intel digital thermal sensor with loaded 'coretemp' driver.

+    sudo dnf install lm_sensors
+    sensors

+lm-sensors however reports guessed temperature based on the load, therefore it is not the real temperature of the cpu.
+Is there a way to see the real cpu temp?

 ## Installing Fedora 39

 Special buttons work out of the box.
 Brightness, keyboard backlight, volume control, screenshot etc.